Assistant Director, Public Policy, Asia Pacific

 Professor Elizabeth Sheedy is a risk management and governance expert based at the Macquarie Applied Finance Centre.
 She spent her early career in the financial services sector before joining academia in the mid-90s.
 At Macquarie she teaches in the highly-regarded Master of Applied Finance program.
 Since 2012 her industry-relevant research has focused on risk culture, governance and remuneration in the context of financial institutions.
 She comments regularly in the media on the topic of financial services misconduct.

-Alison Telfer, Managing Director is General Counsel and Head of Compliance for BlackRock Australasia.
-Alison is also a member of the BlackRock Australian board and executive committee.
+Alison Telfer, Managing Director is Chief Operating Officer, General Counsel & Head of Public Policy for BlackRock Australasia.
+Alison is also a member of the BlackRock Australian Board and Steering Committee.
 Alison holds seats on the strategy, product development, funds oversight and risk and controls committees.
 Alison is the executive sponsor for the Australian branch of BlackRock’s Womens’ Initiative and philanthropic committee.

 Chief Risk Officer